Summary of Seven Principles of Learning

 1. Learning with understanding is facilitated when new and existing knowledge is structured around the major concepts and principles of the discipline.
 Knowing disconnected facts is insufficient to produce deep learning or develop expertise.
 Expert strategies for thinking and problem-solving are linked to the expert’s understanding of important core concepts of “big ideas”.
 This suggests that courses should be organized around helping students understand these big concepts and instructors should focus on helping students understand, explain, and apply these concepts rather than focusing on memorizing large amounts of content.

+2. Learners use what they already know to construct new understandings.
 Learners construct interpretations of new information and problems in ways that agree with their own prior knowledge and misunderstandings.
 Effective teaching involves engaging what learners already know about a subject and finding ways to build on that knowledge.
 It also involves detecting student misconceptions and addressing them.

+3. Learning is facilitated through the use of metacognitive strategies that identify, monitor, and regulate cognitive processes.
 Metacognitive strategies include: a) connecting new information to former knowledge, b) selecting thinking strategies deliberately; and c) planning, monitoring and evaluating one’s own thinking processes.
 Students need to reflect on what they already know and what they need to know for situations.
 They must consider both factual knowledge and strategic knowledge (how and when to use what procedures to solve the problem).
 Instructors should provide explicit instruction in the use of such skills and opportunities for students to observe others solving problems (including experts) and by making their thinking available to observers.

+4. Learners have different strategies, approaches, patterns of abilities, and learning styles that are a function of the interaction between their heredity and their prior experiences.
 Useful concepts here include Gardner’s model of Multiple Intelligences, different learning styles, deep vs. surface approaches to learning, etc. One size does not fit all.
 Some students respond favorably to one approach, others to another.
 Educators should be alert to these differences and match curricular material to students’ developing abilities, knowledge bases, preferences, and styles.
 Students with different learning styles need a range of ways to demonstrate their knowledge and skills.
 One form of assessment will advantage some students and disadvantage others; multiple measures of learning will provide a better picture of how well individual students are learning what is expected of them.

 5. Learners’ motivation to learn and sense of self affect what is learned, how much is learned, and how much effort will be put into the learning process.
 Internal and external factors motivate people to learn.
 Learners’ level of motivation strongly affects their willingness to persist in learning difficult material or challenging assignments.
 When students perceive learning tasks as interesting and personally meaningful, and presented at an appropriate level of learning, they develop intrinsic motivation.
 Tasks too difficult are frustrating; tasks that are too easy are boring.
 There are strong connections between learners’ beliefs about their own abilities in a subject area and their success in that area [attribution theory].
 Instructional strategies should encourage conceptual understanding; this tends to increase students’ interest and enhance their confidence about their abilities to learn.